ethereum-optimism/community-hub/src/docs/protocol/protocol.md

 ### [`OVM_CanonicalTransactionChain`](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/contracts/optimistic-ethereum/OVM/chain/OVM_CanonicalTransactionChain.sol) (CTC)

 The Canonical Transaction Chain (CTC) contract is an append-only log of transactions which must be applied to the OVM state.
-It defines the ordering of transactions by writing them to the `CTC:batches` instance of the Chain Storage Container.The CTC also allows any account to `enqueue()` an L2 transaction, which the Sequencer must  eventually append to the rollup state.
+It defines the ordering of transactions by writing them to the `CTC:batches` instance of the Chain Storage Container.
+The CTC also allows any account to `enqueue()` an L2 transaction, which the Sequencer must  eventually append to the rollup state.

 ### [`OVM_StateCommitmentChain`](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/contracts/optimistic-ethereum/OVM/chain/OVM_StateCommitmentChain.sol) (SCC)